Discover a New World of Sound by Upgrading Your Headphones

 Comfort aside, they are incredible.
 They are also super solid for listening to music.
 Despite them being neutral their low end sounds very rich, so they have a “fun factor” to them when listening to music.

-I prefer death metal and metalcore but I do listen to some trance and clean ambient music.
-This post could easily be another 5,000 words describing audio samples of what I like, but let me leave you with 3 samples.
+I prefer death metal and metalcore but I do listen to some trance and clean ambient music. this article could easily be another 5,000 words describing audio samples of what I like, but let me leave you with 3 samples.

 These samples aren’t my favorite metal riffs.
 I think they just demonstrate a nice range of frequencies.